etnoy/kompromiss/README.md

 This tool is used at your own risk.
 An incorrect setup can lead to damage to your heat pump or house.

----

 # Prerequisites
-* Hardware, such as Ohmigo Plus
+* Hardware, such as ohmonwifiplus
 * Nordpool integration (Official, not from HACS)
 * Outdoor temperature sensor available in HA
 * Indoor temperature sensor available in HA